shvecht/visbrain/docs/sleep.rst

 .. important::
    If your hypnogram was created using another software, and is encoded in point-per-second, it is important that Sleep knows which value is associated with each sleep stage (e.g. 2 = N2 sleep, 4 = REM sleep).
 To do that, you need to create a simple text file in the same directory as the original hypnogram file,  named: *HYPNOFILENAME_description.txt*.
-Checkout this `example <https://drive.google.com/file/d/0B6vtJiCQZUBvYUFnQS1HWHhjSkE/view?usp=sharing>`_.
+A template named ``Hypnogram_description_template.txt`` ships with Visbrain and can be located with ``path_to_visbrain_data(..., folder='example_data')``.

    **This text file should contain the following information :**